-Changing the band on a Fitbit device may seem like a simple proposition, but it's all too easy to end up in a fight with your new Versa, Charge, Inspire or Ionic.
+Changing the band on a Fitbit device may seem like a simple thing to do, but it can be all too easy to end up in a fight with your new Versa 2, Charge, Inspire HR or Ionic.

 Related: Best Fitbit Versa bands

-Some band types are easier than others, but below are the basics you'll need to follow if you're trying to make the switch.
-Also, hot tip: if you're switching between the small and large bands, you only need to change the bottom half of the band.
+Also, hot tip: if you're switching between the small and large bands, you only need to change the bottom half of the band – save yourself some hassle.

-- Turn your Fitbit Versa onto its front and find the two metal release levers, located at the edge of each end of the band and locked into the smartwatch's casing.
+1. Turn your Fitbit Versa or Versa 2 onto its front and find the two metal release levers, located at the edge of each end of the band and locked into the smartwatch's casing.

 How to change band on Fitbit Ionic

 The Fitbit Ionic is perhaps the easiest device to customise within the Fitbit family, with its clip system helping you snap different bands into place in just a few seconds.
 It's easier than the Versa 2, that's for sure.

 1. Turn the Fitbit Ionic onto its front and locate the band latches – there'll be one on each end for you to unclip.